 Once an official transcript has been evaluated and the accepted/matriculated student has enrolled in courses, transferred in courses will appear on the BHCC transcript with a letter grade of TR.
 TR grades are not counted in the BHCC GPA (Grade Point Average) and are not used to calculate completion rate.
 BHCC uses both completion rates and GPA to calculate academic standing at the College.

 Transfer Counselors conduct a series of transfer workshops on transfer related topics such as MassTransfer, Transfer Application process, and Common Application.
 The calendar of workshops is available online for your convenience.
 Transfer Counselors will meet with students by appointment once they have attended a workshop.
-Transfer Counselors are located in the Academic Records Office in Room B204 on the Charlestown Campus, or by calling 617-228-2403 or by e-mail at firstname.lastname@example.org.
+Transfer Counselors can be reached by e-mail at firstname.lastname@example.org.